What is Gong Meditation?

 Charitable Contributions Support Our Mission

 As a relatively young 501(c)(3) nonprofit, we are dependent primarily on individual contributions to fund our day-to-day operations.
-Small contributions (i.e., $10-$20) go a long way towards helping us to reach our goals which include establishing a sound healing research lab.
+Small contributions (i.e., $10-$20) go a long way towards helping us to reach our goals.
 Your contributions are tax deductible in the United States.
+Please use the link under the About menu to make a donation.